learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

        grep [OPTION...] -f PATTERN_FILE ...
 [FILE...]

 DESCRIPTION
        grep  searches  for PATTERNS in each FILE.
-PATTERNS is one or patterns separated by newline characters, and grep prints each line that matches a pattern.
+PATTERNS is one or more patterns separated by newline characters, and grep prints each line that  matches  a pattern.
+Typically PATTERNS should be quoted when grep is used in a shell command.

        A FILE of “-” stands for standard input.
 If  no  FILE  is  given, recursive  searches examine the working directory, and nonrecursive searches read standard input.
 ```

 For a quick overview of all the available options, use `grep --help` from the command line.
 These are shown below in table format: